It slowly creeps into someone’s life and slowly impacts their relationship with people around them.

 When a person feels happy and content in a relationship, both the partners and their relationship flourish.
 If one out of the two partners is unhappy or depressed, it can cause difficulty in a relationship.

-Some people are in healthy relationships and still suffer from depression.
+Some people are in a healthy relationships and still suffer from depression.
 In such cases, depression can be cured effectively.
 However, in other cases where people try to overcome depression but feel utterly unhappy in their relationship, they suffer from mental health issues.

 Only a professional therapist can help you find out if the relationship is causing depression or any other factor causes it.
 However, here are some severe signs that your relationship is harmful and might be causing depression.